youliangzhu/pygamd-v1/docs/cuda/cu-data-format.rst

       0
       </body>

-     # the image in x, y, and z directions of particles in int3 type.
+     # the image in x, y, and z directions of particles in int3 type,
+     # which can be used for the calculation of pos0 with pos0 = pos + L*image,
+     # where pos is the position in box, pos0 is the position without periodic boundary condition,
+     # and L is the length of box.
       <image num="4">
       0 0 0
       0 0 0